Clewsy/ncbu/README.md

 ```bash
 $ docker exec nextcloud-bu ncbu.sh
 ```
-If different, change "nextcloud-bu" to the appropriate container name.
+If different, change *nextcloud-bu* to the appropriate container name.

 ## Restore from Backup
 The process to restore nextcloud and the associated database from backups used the restore script ([ncbu_restore.sh][link_repo_ncbu_restore.sh]) as follows:
 1. Set up the staging directory.
 This location should contain:
-	* The docker-compose.yml file
+	* The `docker-compose.yml` file
-	* The directory containing the backups (./nextcloud-bu in accordance with the example above).
+	* The directory containing the backups (`./nextcloud-bu` in accordance with the example above).
-2. Run up the nextcloud app, database and ncbu containers with docker-compose:
+2. Using docker-compose, run up the nextcloud app, database and ncbu containers:
 ```bash
 $ docker-compose up -d
 ```
 3. If the restoration is simply to revert to an earlier snapshot then continue to step 4.
-If the restoration is to be used with a fresh nextcloud instance (e.g. migration to another host machine) then initialise the nextcloud instance and database with the same admin username and database configuration settings that were present during the last backup.
+If the restoration is to be used with a fresh nextcloud instance (e.g. migration to another host machine) then initialise the nextcloud instance and database with the same admin username and database configuration settings that were in use during the last backup.
 In the example above these settings would be:
-	* Configure the database: MySQL/MariaDB
+	* Configure the database: *MySQL/MariaDB*
-	* Database user: nextcloud
+	* Database user: *nextcloud*
-	* Database password: <MARIADB_NEXTCLOUD_MYSQL_PASSWORD> (as defined within .env)
+	* Database password: *<MARIADB_NEXTCLOUD_MYSQL_PASSWORD>* (as defined within `.env`)
-	* Database name: nextcloud
+	* Database name: *nextcloud*
-	* Database host: nextcloud-db
+	* Database host: *nextcloud-db*
-4. Initiate the ncbu_restore.sh script.
+4. Initiate the `ncbu_restore.sh` script.
 This may take some time.
-If an error occurrs (unable to enter maintenance mode), ensure step three above was carried out correctly.
+If an error occurs (*unable to enter maintenance mode*), ensure step three above was carried out correctly.
 ```bash
 $ docker exec nextcloud-bu ncbu_restore.sh
 ```